Nikki Haley fails to mention slavery when asked about cause of Civil War: "What do you want me to say about slavery?"

 Berlin, New Hampshire — Republican presidential candidate and former South Carolina Gov. Nikki Haley declined to mention slavery as the cause of the Civil War during a campaign event Wednesday evening in Berlin, New Hampshire.

-"What was the cause of the United States Civil War?" a male attendee asked Haley during the town hall.
+"What was the cause of the United States Civil War?" a male attendee asked Haley during a town hall.

 The former U.S. ambassador to the United Nations appeared to be taken aback by the question and paused before answering.